chalatz/tours/pages/info/reviews-comments-content.md

     set up and I wouldn’t hesitate in recommending.
 Carol S. (Oct 13)\n\nGreat tour of the island.
 Sergio our driver was very knowledgeable and took good care of us.
 We toured the western part of the Island.
 Sergio took us to great place for an authentic Greek lunch with a great view.
-Alycia A. (Oct 12) Sacramento\tCalifornia\nDear Nicholas, My Family and I would like to thank you and Michael for the wonderful tour of your island.
+Alycia A. (Oct 12) Sacramento\tCalifornia\n\nDear Nicholas, My Family and I would like to thank you and Michael for the wonderful tour of your island.
 We all really enjoyed the day, Michael had a lot of knowledge about the history of the island My dad would like to spend a special thank you